 Whilst this doesn’t progress the story at all, I began to warm to Somerset Maugham.
 Eventually he gets onto his subject – Charles Strickland, who was a stockbroker, a boring, commonplace man who was large and clumsy looking, ‘just a good, dull, honest, plain man’.
 This boring man then left his wife and family after seventeen years of marriage and fled to Paris, because he wanted to paint.
 His wife and friends would have found it more acceptable if he had left her for another woman.

-I couldn’t think from the story why it was called The Moon and Sixpence but apparently the reason is that he took the title for it from an excerpt of a review of the earlier novel in the TLS in which the earlier novel’s main character is described as “so busy yearning for the moon that he never saw the sixpence at his feet.”
+I couldn’t think from the story why it was called The Moon and Sixpence but apparently the reason is that he took the title for it from an excerpt of a review of an earlier novel (Of Human Bondage) in the TLS in which that novel’s main character is described as “so busy yearning for the moon that he never saw the sixpence at his feet.”
 Strickland yearns and lives to paint so much that I don’t think he sees anything around him at all.
 He’s a character who lives purely for himself and, obsessed with the desire to paint, just couldn’t care less about anyone or anything else.

 After some years of living in Paris painting, living on bread and milk, in poverty and nearly dying he eventually moves to Marseille and then on to Tahiti.
 In Tahiti his painting flourishes.
 In contrast to his life in Europe Strickland is accepted for what he is, ‘a queer fish’.
 In Tahiti they took him for granted: ‘In England and France he was the square peg in the round hole, but here the holes were any sort of shape, and no sort of peg was quite amiss.’